Is CBD Oil Legal?

 Conclusion: CBD Laws Can Be Confusing

 As this post indicates, the laws surrounding CBD derived from hemp, the possession of hemp flower, and the varying degrees of marijuana legalization state-by-state is quite confusing.
-Until Congress makes all cannabis, both hemp and marijuana plants, federally legal, this legal patchwork will continue to fluctuate.
+Until Congress makes all cannabis, both hemp and marijuana plant, federally legal, this legal patchwork will continue to fluctuate.

 Is CBD legal in New York?